05 Steps to Create Terrarium Project for Kids

-Building and caring for a Terrarium – miniature garden enclosed in clear glass or plastic is an easy project for young gardeners.
+Building and caring for a Terrarium – a miniature garden enclosed in clear glass or plastic is an easy project for young gardeners.
 A covered, well-constructed terrarium needs little care, only requiring warmth and low light to flourish.

-Plus, a terrarium is a great way to demonstrate how water transpires from plants and evaporates from soil to create rain that falls back to the soil, and is then drawn up through the plant roots and lost through transpiration again.
+Plus, a terrarium is a great way to demonstrate how water transpires from plants and evaporates from soil to create rain that falls back to the soil and is then drawn up through the plant roots and lost through transpiration again.

 1. Choosing a Container